-Sources: European Commission and the European Commission Winter 2015 forecast.
+Sources: European Commission and the European Commission Spring 2015 forecast.

-Notes: The official debt reported in the context of the excessive deficit procedure was used as a source of data on general government debt.
+Notes: The debt reported in the context of the excessive deficit procedure was used as a source of data on general government debt.
 Intra-general government transactions are consolidated.
 The black dashed line represents the threshold of 60% for the government debt-to-GDP ratio under the Stability and Growth Pact.
+For LU, annual GDP for 2014 supplied in the context of the Excessive Deficit Procedure was used.